iobroker-community-adapters/ioBroker.kecontact/README.md

 Up to three states of energy meters can be specified for limitation.
 All values will be added to calculate current consumption.
 An extra checkbox is used to specified whether wallbox power is included (in this case wallbox power will be subtracted from the state values).

+An other option gives you the possibility not to limit power but amperage.
+With this options amperage of charging station will be reduced to not pass a maximum amperage of each phase.
+Therefore you need to specify the amperage states of each phase of your enegy meter.
+Please ensure, that phases of charging station and energy meter have the same numbering.

 ### dynamic options

 Additionally there are some states to influence behaviour of photovoltaics automatic on the fly, e.g. by a script of your own updating these values according to your needs)